 When I move, I like to unpack like a crazy person and hang pictures and everything down to the last 5 boxes in the first day, then I leave those last 5 boxes till the next move so I always feel like there’s “something I could be doing”, making relaxing that much more relaxing to me.
 Crazy, maybe, but it works!
 I’m not sure how it’s going to work this time…I’ll probably just unpack everything into half our space and move things around as space becomes available/drywall dust-free.

 Anyway, the impending move has meant lots of quick dinners/lunches and these little bruschetta served as both, and will probably soon be making an appearance as an appetizer.
 I love that kind of versatility.

-So if you like goat cheese, give these a try, and if it gives you the reaction Carl had these would be just as good with plain cream cheese, or the herb & garlic variety, or Boursin cheese.
+If you hate goat cheese, as my hubsy does, these are also good with plain cream cheese, or the herb & garlic variety, or Boursin cheese.

 I also made them for lunch with watermelon instead of strawberries and they were delicious that way too – I remember being at a food and home show years ago and being given a sample on a toothpick of a watermelon cube with a small ball of cheese on top with a quick drizzle of olive oil and it was a flavour sensation, much to my surprise.
 The presenter explained the combination as an edible version of wine with cheese, and the complementing tastes were exactly like that.
 Yum.
 I imagine blackberries would also be fantastic.